Mirjam Ernestus

-Mirjam Ernestus (born 1969) is professor of psycholinguistics at Radboud University Nijmegen in the Netherlands.
+Mirjam Theresia Constantia Ernestus (born 1969) is professor of psycholinguistics at Radboud University Nijmegen in the Netherlands.

 Biography

 Ernestus studied at the Vrije Universiteit Amsterdam from 1987 to 2000, initially for a year in French linguistics and literature, then for a year in chemistry and pharmaceutical sciences, before graduating cum laude with a BA/MA in general linguistics in 1994.
 Her PhD was awarded in 2000.

 Subsequently, Ernestus worked as a postdoctoral researcher at the Max Planck Institute for Psycholinguistics in Nijmegen from 2000 to 2006.
 In 2007 she was appointed associate professor of psycholinguistics at the Radboud University, and in 2012 she was promoted to full professor.
 From 2017 to 2022 she was also the scientific director of the university's Centre for Language Studies.
 In addition, she acted as editor of the journal Laboratory Phonology from 2015 to 2021, and since 2021 she has been chair of the editorial board of Radboud University Press.

 Ernestus has been the recipient of significant honours and awards, including membership of the Royal Netherlands Academy of Arts and Sciences (since 2015) and the Academia Europaea (since 2022).
 In 2006 she was awarded a European Young Investigator Award for her project Acoustic Reduction in European languages, while in 2011 she was awarded an ERC Starting Grant with the title The challenge of reduced pronunciation variants in conversational speech for foreign language listeners: experimental research and computational modeling as well as a vici grant from the Dutch Research Council for the project Learning Pronunciation Variants for Words in a Foreign Language: Towards an Ecologically Valid Theory Based on Experimental Research and Computational Modelling.
 In 2022, she received a Radboud University medal, in recognition of her special contribution to Radboud University.